 If I am in any way able to keep pushing forward, it is because of God’s mighty hand.
 Without his help, I know for sure that I wouldn’t be alive.
 Faith in God and in his word has kept me afloat during some awful storms.

 So what have I done to help me on this journey?

 For starters, I took a deep look into my emotional and spiritual health.
 I came to grips with the fact that I had to deal with some fear and anxiety about my condition that I knew could make my condition worse.
 I began to pray fervently and make a list of the things I was stressing about.
 I committed to doing my best about my situation and leaving the rest to God.

-It may sound silly but when we panic or stress our bodies begin to produce stress hormones like cortisol and adrenaline.
-The body kind of hunkers down in what is known as the flight or fight response.
+It may sound silly, but when we panic or are stressed, our bodies begin to produce stress hormones like cortisol and adrenaline—the body kind of hunkers down in what is known as the flight or fight response.

 This response begins to trigger changes in our body which show such up as high blood pressure, muscle tension and inflammation, rapid heartbeat, increased sweating, and other symptoms.

 Another thing I did was go through all the past issues that had affected me.
 I thought long and hard and tried to analyze if I was harboring any resentment, anger, or sadness towards a person or situation.
 I tried to think of any hidden hurts that I hadn’t dealt with.